Mcedisisoodi/Classifind/YOUWARE.md

 This file provides guidance to YOUWARE Agent (youware.com) when working with code in this repository.

-# HoneyPot Project Guide
+# HoneySweetpot Project Guide

 ## Overview
-HoneyPot is a local classifieds web application allowing users to browse, search, and post ads for various categories.
+HoneySweetpot is a local classifieds web application allowing users to browse, search, and post ads for various categories.

 - **Stack**: HTML5, CSS3, Vanilla JavaScript (ES Modules), Supabase (via CDN).
 - **Entry Point**: `index.html`